 Sure, you might be well acquainted with the must-visit attractions on that travel brochure you picked up at the hotel or airport.
-Marina Bay Sands®, Sentosa, the Singapore Zoo… all dutifully slotted in your jam-packed itinerary.
-But get your phones and cameras ready and take a leaf from London cut-out artist-slash-photographer Rich McCor’s book (or, his Instagram account)––here’s where you can best capture #VisitSingapore through your camera lens.
-Pro tip: make sure to recharge from the inevitable travel fatigue (and also recharge any batteries) in between destinations by making a stop at the dining spots each attraction has to offer.
+Marina Bay Sands®, Sentosa, the Singapore Zoo… have all been dutifully slotted into your jam-packed itinerary.
+Get your phones and cameras ready, however, when you take a leaf from London cut-out artist-slash-photographer Rich McCor’s book (or, his Instagram account)—here’s where you can best capture #VisitSingapore through your camera lens.
+Pro tip: make sure to recharge from the inevitable travel fatigue (and also recharge any batteries) in between destinations by making a stops at the dining spots each attraction has to offer.

 The Infinity Pool at Marina Bay Sands®